 In fact ‘Oumuamua is puzzling on many counts and I have also in a previous blog elaborated on its curious characteristics - including its shape, its brightness, the presence of a force as it encountered the inner solar system, etc. I also remarked on its direction of origin, otherwise known as its incoming radiant, which was from approximately the direction of the Solar Apex.

-The Solar Apex is the direction the solar system is travelling relative to other stars in its galactic locale.
-If you think about it, if you were to drive through a plague of locusts, you’d expect most would strike on your front windscreen, in other words in your direction of travel, and much fewer on the sides or rear – the same logic applies to ISOs encountering the solar system and in particular ‘Oumuamua.
+The Solar Apex is the direction the solar system is travelling relative to other stars in its neighbourhood.
+If you think about it, if you were to drive through a plague of locusts, you’d expect most would strike on your front windscreen, in other words in your direction of travel, and many fewer on the sides or rear – the same logic applies to ISOs encountering the solar system and in particular ‘Oumuamua.